Search

 Preparing hummus by adding all ingredients to blender

-While the motor is running, drop in 2–3 ice cubes and blend until fully melted and incorporated.
-This does more than just chill the mixture — it aerates the hummus, emulsifies the tahini, and creates that signature light, fluffy texture.
+Add ice cubes for whipped texture: With the motor running, drop in 2 to 3 ice cubes and blend until fully melted and incorporated.
+Adding ice cubes does more than chill the hummusโ€”it helps aerate the mixture, emulsify the tahini, and create that signature light, fluffy texture.

-As the blender runs, its circular motion whips air into the mixture.
-When tahini is cold, its fats firm up, forming a more stable structure that traps those air bubbles.
-This leads to smaller, more uniform bubbles and a lighter, smoother hummus.
+Use the cold to trap air: As the blender runs, its circular motion whips air into the hummus.
+When the tahini is cold, its fats firm up slightly, creating a more stable structure that can trap those air bubbles and produce hummus thatโ€™s smoother, more aerated, and more refined.

 Ice cube added to blender to whip hummus and enhance texture with spoonful shown above